MileHacker Logo

 • Wear comfortable walking shoes for mont Saint-michel's steep, cobbled streets.

-• Check tide tables as you plan your visit.
+• Check tide tables when planning your visit.

 • A car is helpful for exploring the wider Normandy and Brittany regions.